verbb/formie/docs/integrations/crm/microsoft-dynamics-365.md

 1. You‘ll be redirected to Microsoft Dynamics 365, where you must approve Formie to access your Microsoft Dynamics 365 account.

 ### Step 5.
 Form Setting

 1. Go to the form you want to enable this integration on.
 1. Click the **Integrations** tab.
 1. In the left-hand sidebar, select the name you gave the integration.
+1. Choose the data objects (record types) you want to use, and enable their mapping options where available.
+1. Map the required destination fields using the variable picker.
+Follow the requirements shown for each selected record type.
-1. Enable the integration and fill out all required fields.
+1. Enable the integration.
 1. Click **Save** to save the form.

+For a contact enquiry, map the visitor’s email and name where those fields are available.

-### Optional: Web API version
+### Optional: Web API Version

 The Microsoft Dynamics 365 Web API provides [different versions of the Web API](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/web-api-versions).
 This is to both maintain compatibility or implement new breaking changes.
 There are no major differences between v9.0, v9.1 or v9.2 currently.
 This setting allows you to specify a specific API version if required.
 When setting a specific value, all Microsoft Dynamics 365 Web API requests will use this API version in the request URI.

 For compatibility, the default setting is v9.0.
 This has been the value used in the Microsoft Dynamics 365 CRM integration prior to this being customisable.

-### Optional: Impersonate user
+### Optional: Impersonate User

 When CRM records are created through Formie the user context of the account used to authenticate the OAuth connection is used (this is different to the application user).
 Depending on requirements, you may wish to override this.
 The easiest option is to authenticate under the account you wish to have records created by as, however this may not always be possible.